-Shipping An Inoperable Vehicle With A-1 Auto Transport
+Shipping An Inoperable Vehicle With A-1 AT

-Hiring a company to ship an inoperable car is not much different from standard auto transport with a couple small exceptions.
+Hiring a company to ship an inoperable car is not much different from standard auto transport, with a couple of small exceptions.
 The first is that a non-running vehicle typically requires the use of a winch to get it onto and unloaded from a transport carrier since it can be driven.
 The second is that shipping an inoperable car—sometimes referred to as “non-operable” or “non-op”—does cost slightly more due to the process being more labor intensive.

-- Make and model of the vehicle
+- Make and model of the vehicle.

 - Vehicle condition and operability